The Missing Link (1927 film)

 The Missing Link is a 1927 American synchronized sound comedy film directed by Charles Reisner and starring Syd Chaplin, Ruth Hiatt and Tom McGuire.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the Vitaphone sound-on-disc process.
-The title of the film is a reference to the so-called "missing link" that connects man and the ape.
+The title of the film is a reference to the idea of the "missing link" that connects man and the ape.
 A print exists at the Gosfilmofond film archive.

 Plot

-Arthur Wells (Syd Chaplin), a timid daydreamer with poetic ambitions and a chronic fear of almost everything, earns his keep working as a baggage porter in "Lunon," where he's often mocked for being more skittish than strong.
+Arthur Wells, a timid daydreamer with poetic ambitions and a chronic fear of almost everything, earns his keep working as a baggage porter in "Lunon," where he's often mocked for being more skittish than strong.
 One day, while clumsily hauling trunks aboard a steamer bound for Africa, Arthur is startled by a monkey leaping onto his shoulders.
-In a panic, he bolts into the nearest private cabin—unwittingly barging in on the famously aloof Lord Melville Dryden (Crauford Kent), a hardened British explorer and confirmed woman-hater.
+In a panic, he bolts into the nearest private cabin—unwittingly barging in on the famously aloof Lord Melville Dryden, a hardened British explorer and confirmed woman-hater.

-Dryden, en route to rendezvous with his partner Colonel Braden (Tom McGuire) in a high-stakes expedition to track down “The Missing Link,” receives a distressing telegram.
-It seems Braden's daughter, Beatrice Braden (Ruth Hiatt), has become infatuated with the rugged adventurer and plans to meet him with wide-eyed adoration.
+Dryden, en route to rendezvous with his partner Colonel Braden in a high-stakes expedition to track down “The Missing Link,” receives a distressing telegram.
+It seems Braden's daughter, Beatrice Braden, has become infatuated with the rugged adventurer and plans to meet him with wide-eyed adoration.
 Wanting nothing to do with romantic entanglements, the sly Dryden hatches a plan: he convinces the unwitting Wells to impersonate him for the duration of the voyage—passing off the stammering, fudge-loving poet as the fearless Lord Dryden.

 Once in Africa, Arthur bumbles his way into Beatrice's heart.
 Despite being utterly unsuited for safari life, his bumbling charm, vulnerability, and poetic soul strike a chord with the bright and spirited Beatrice.
 While Arthur falls hard for her, he's thrown off by her forward behavior during one peculiar moment on a couch—unaware that her affectionate pawing is actually the work of Akka, a mischievous chimpanzee obsessed with the fudge in Arthur's pocket.
 The misunderstanding makes him fall for her all the more.

 When Colonel Braden and the rest of the expedition prepare to head into the jungle to capture the elusive "Missing Link," Arthur—desperate to escape the danger—fakes a sudden illness and locks himself in his room.
 But even there, peace is impossible.
 Akka sneaks in again, terrifying Arthur until he traps the monkey in a cupboard.
 Mistaking the chimp for the legendary beast, he triumphantly declares, "I’ve captured The Missing Link!"
 But while he fetches the others, Akka escapes, leaving Arthur looking mad to everyone else.